Nikzy7/python-OCR/README.md

 # Python-OCR
 Currently the project detects text in a frame using OpenCV EAST and then applies tesseract over the ROI.
+Project for tutorial classes.

 ## How to run?
 install the given file tesseract.exe in the default directory